EmmyAnieDev/Learn-Laravel/README.md

 -   OUTTER JOIN (RIGHT JOIN): This is a type of join that returns all rows from the right table and the matching rows from the left table.

 -   OUTTER JOIN (FULL JOIN): This is a type of join that returns all rows from both tables, matching rows where they exist in both tables.

+## ELOQUENT ORM RELATIONS

+-   In Laravel, ORM provides a way to define and manage relationships between models, allowing you to interact with database tables.

+-   Everything partaining to Relationships are done in the Model.

+-   A One-to-One Relationship is a database relationship where each record in one table is associated with exactly one record in another table, and vice versa.